azvast/rust-system-cache-cleaner/README.md

 ids less than 1000 and in weird place like /x or /c/down/z, you get the point.

+Note:

+    I'm building this against the musl target.
+I'm doing this so generates a static binary file.
+This is important to me because this program is going to be running when the system starts up and I don't want it to have to load its dependencies.

 Depends:

     I'm building this against rust 1.22.1.